Grand Narrows Bridge: Marine traffic

 Marine traffic through the Barra Strait has been logged since 1991, and has consistently ranged between 1700 and 2100 boats passing through the swing and bascule bridges each year, with a peak of 2100 passages recorded for 2002.
 Of these movements, an estimated 2% are commercial activity, 8% are government and 90% are recreational.

 When the swing span is opened for marine traffic the resulting channel is 31.7 m wide and 7.6 m deep.
 While the Barra Strait is considerably deeper at the bridges, channel depth is limited to 7.6 m by the presence of the wreck of the Zealandia which rests on the bottom of the strait, lying directly across the channel passage through the bridges.
 The Zealandia was originally built as a 3 masted, full-rigged clipper with an iron hull by C. Connell and Co. in Glasgow in 1869.
 She was later converted to a barge and used to carry dolomite to the Dominion Iron and Steel Company steel plant in Sydney.
 In July 1916 the Zealandia broke her tow during a gale and sank after crashing into the Barra Strait railway bridge.
 The wreck is 220 ft long by 40 ft wide and at the stern, it rises 30 ft off the bottom.

 On December 30, 2014 Genesee & Wyoming, the operators of the Cape Breton and Central Nova Scotia Railway (CBNS), ceased rail service on Sydney Subdivision of the line.
 At that time the Grand Narrows Bridge was swung into the open position and has remained open ever since.

 Uncertain future

 The subdivision of the railway carried by the Grand Narrows Bridge ceased operations at the end of 2014 and it is uncertain if the bridge will ever carry rail traffic in the future.
 A study conducted for the Port of Sydney Development Corporation, carried out by Hatch Ltd, concluded that at minimum, $12,400,000 worth of work was required to put the bridge back in service at a minimum Class 1 standard, limiting rail traffic crossing the bridge to a maximum of only 16 km/h.
-Part of the expected work required would include a complete refit of the bride's electrical and mechanical systems.
+Part of the expected work required would include a complete refit of the bridge's electrical and mechanical systems.
 Bringing the bridge back up to a Class 3 standard (65 km/h) would cost considerably more.